sensei-hacker/inavwiki/Sensor-calibration.md

-**Important:** iNav requires you to follow the accelerometer calibration steps below.
+**Important:** INAV requires you to follow the accelerometer calibration steps below.
 These steps are different to Cleanflight & Betaflight.
 So don't skip reading this section, **it's vitally important**.

 Modern accelerometer sensors are precise, but they require calibration if we want accurate measurements.

-The sensors on your flight controller might be biased and gains on different axes might be different. iNav uses an advanced 6-point calibration to take care of all irregularities your flight controller sensors might have.
+The sensors on your flight controller might be biased and gains on different axes might be different.
+INAV uses an advanced 6-point calibration to take care of all irregularities your flight controller sensors might have.

 ## Accelerometer calibration steps